sc3/crime-punishment/content/index_rail.md

 </tr>
 <tr>
     <th>Requestable</th>
-    <td>The court is unique in that you may be able to get some data, whether in bulk or not, by submitting a request to the Chief Judge of the Cook County Court.
+    <td>The court is unique in that you may be able to certain data, whether in bulk or not, by submitting a request to the Chief Judge of the Cook County Court.
 Others have been successful in their requests, and have made public their data.</td>
 </tr>
 <tr>
     <th>Unavailable</th>
-    <td>If you are unsuccessful in your request to get court data from the Judge, nearly all data about specific cases is unavailable.</td>
+    <td>For the court system, the judge decides what data is or isn't available.</td>
 </tr>
 </table>
 <br>